Arthur season 13: Production

 Episodes from this season were produced together with season 12.
 As a result, the episodes from this season were aired on several countries such as Canada, United Kingdom, and Australia, prior to the U.S.

-One of the most notable episodes, "The Great MacGrady" (co-sponsored by the Lance Armstrong Foundation) deals with the topic issue of cancer (a topic that had only been addressed once in an animated series).
+One of the most notable episodes, "The Great MacGrady" (co-sponsored by the Lance Armstrong Foundation) deals with the topical issue of cancer (a topic that had only been addressed once in an animated series).
 Executive producer Jacqui Deegan comments on the WGBH press release:

 Cancer affects nearly everyone in some way.
 We hope that this two-part episode will empower kids, families and caregivers to talk about all the feelings that can come up when a loved one has cancer, and how they can work together and remain positive and hopeful through difficult times.

 The episode premiered during the week-long programming block A Very Special Arthur.
 The episode's ending features a dedication to Leah Ryan, who died in 2008.
 The character of Mrs. MacGrady was renamed Leah MacGrady in Ryan's honor.

 "No Acting, Please / Prunella and the Disappointing Ending" is listed as the fifth episode of this season on PBS's official episode guide and "The Great MacGrady" as the first, although they are flipped in order according to original U.S. airdate.